crowded-libs/kotlin-lmdb/README.md

 ## Platform-Specific Considerations

+### Android

+The library includes pre-built native libraries for all common Android architectures:
+- arm64-v8a (64-bit ARM)
+- armeabi-v7a (32-bit ARM)
+- x86_64 (64-bit x86)
+- x86 (32-bit x86)

+No additional configuration is required - the native libraries are automatically included and loaded when you add the dependency.

 ### WebAssembly (wasmJs)

 The wasmJs target provides LMDB functionality in web browsers and Node.js environments, but has some differences from other platforms: